chaosct/ofxPython/README.md

 Compatibility
 ------------
-It is now compiling both in Linux64 and Windows (Code::Blocks)
+It is now compiling both in Linux64, Windows (Code::Blocks) and OSX.
+Generated for OF 0.8.4

 Re-generating the bindings
 --------------------------